-The key objective of the FIDF is to develop value adding initiatives which improve the international competitiveness of forest products in Australia.
-It will also ensure the long-term economic viability of the sector and encourage the development of high value forest products.
+The key objective of the FIDF is to develop value adding initiatives which improve the international competitiveness of forest products and employment opportunities in Australia.
+It will also ensure the long-term economic viability of the diverse sectors of the forest and wood products industry and encourage the development of high value forest products.